 The Lepchas believe in worshiping nature in all its manifestations and consider Mount Kanchenjunga as their guardian deity and protector.
 They consider the rivers, lakes, trees, waterfalls all to be sacred and spiritual places of dwelling and actively work to conserve and preserve them.
 Visits to the area require special permits to be acquired in advance, as this is an area exclusively set up for the indigenous community to preserve their primitive culture and traditions in its original form.

-As the car zig zags itsit’s way up the hilly terrain during your Sikkim tour, you also come across a number of reed thin suspension bridges which are sure to make you hold your breath in alarm!
+Many travellers visit Dzongu as their main destination when they are travelling from Gangtok or often times, they also stay in Dzongu as a one night rest/ layover when they return from their North Sikkim Tour.
+The journey from Gangtok to Dzongu can be an enthralling experience as your car zig zags it’s way up the hilly terrain.
+You also come across a number of reed thin suspension bridges which are sure to make you hold your breath in alarm!
 The journey is an absolute shot of adrenaline rush for an adventure junkie, but not so much so for the faint of heart.
 It is true that the roads of Dzongu will test you.
 But it is also true that difficult roads often lead to beautiful destinations!
+The jouney takes about 3 hours from Gangtok to Munlom Nature Resort in Dzongu.
+You will need to get an Inner Line Permit before your visit.
+The OurGuest

-There are many interesting activities that one can opt for while staying at Munlom during their Sikkim tour - like the guided village walks, hikes to the local monastery in Hee Gyathang, a visit to the Sulphur hot springs, a day outing with fishing and a river side picnic, birding around the area, as well as interactive session with your host preparing a local meal.
+There are many interesting activities that one can opt for while staying at Dzongu during your Sikkim Tour - like the guided village walks, hikes to the local monastery in Hee Gyathang, a visit to the Sulphur hot springs, a day outing with fishing and a river side picnic, birding around the area, as well as interactive session with your host preparing a local meal.

 As night falls and the day comes to a close, one gets a sense of the environment around you coming alive.
 The sounds of the resident animals and insects fill the air with a sickly sweet buzz.
 As dinner preparations get underway you can try a swig of the local millet beer called “Tongba”, which is drunk with hot water to keep your spirits warm in the spacious lounging area, adjoining the dining hall which houses an authentic country style, rustic clay oven fueled with firewood.